 The scholarship, is available to UK undergraduates of Black African and Caribbean heritage who come from disadvantaged backgrounds.
 The programme is funded by the generosity of Arlan Hamilton, an international entrepreneur assisting underrepresented business founders.

-The Oxford-Arlan Hamilton & Earline Butler Sims Scholarship, named in part as a living tribute to Arlan’s mother, will provide one award for 2021 entry covering annual fees and living costs, and an internship grant to support a placement opportunity during a scholar's course.
-One scholarship will also be available for 2022 entry.
+The Oxford-Arlan Hamilton & Earline Butler Sims Scholarship, named in part as a living tribute to Arlan’s mother, will provide one award for 2022 entry covering annual fees and living costs, and an internship grant to support a placement opportunity during a scholar's course.

 Am I eligible?

 |Nationality and Residency:||Applicants must be ordinarily resident in the UK and of Black African or Caribbean heritage (including applicants of mixed race with Black African or Black Caribbean heritage)|

 |Level of study:||Undergraduate.
 Applications will not be considered from those applying for a second undergraduate degree.|

 |Subject:||All subjects in the course listing|